matztron/tt10-verilog-template/docs/info.md

 ## How to test

-Nothing to test right now
+Nothing to test right now as we did nothing so far

 ## External hardware